jopemachine-arvis/arvis/documents/workflow-develop.md

 ## JSON Schema

-Recommend to use the [JSON schema](https://github.com/jopemachine/arvis-extension-validator/blob/master/workflow-schema.json) below when creating workflows
+Recommend to use the [JSON schema](https://github.com/jopemachine/arvis-extension-validator/blob/master/workflow-schema.json) below when creating workflows.

+You can simply create arvis-workflow skeleton file using the schema by [arvish](https://github.com/jopemachine/arvish).

 ## Available Environment variable